Reference for the teleport_access_monitoring_rule Terraform data-source | Teleport

 condition(String) condition is a predicate expression that operates on the specified subject resources, and determines whether the subject will be moved into desired state.

-notification(Attributes) notification defines the plugin configuration for notifications if rule is triggered. (see below for nested schema)
+notification(Attributes) notification defines the plugin configuration for notifications if rule is triggered.
+Both notification and automatic_approval may be set within the same access_monitoring_rule.
+If both fields are set, the rule handler will manage notifications and automatic approvals for the same set of access events.
+Separate plugins may be used if both notifications and automatic_approvals is set. (see below for nested schema)

 states(List of String) states are the desired state which the monitoring rule is attempting to bring the subjects matching the condition to.